whisperdoll/acheron/README.md

 Built with https://github.com/electron-react-boilerplate/electron-react-boilerplate

-Demo video by [hellvalleyskytrees](https://twitter.com/hvst_music) here: https://youtu.be/5q-6x3Tcj-4
+Demo/tutorial video by [hellvalleyskytrees](https://twitter.com/hvst_music) here: https://youtu.be/y59SFoR82PU

 Documentation is here: https://github.com/whisperdoll/acheron/wiki/Acheron-Documentation

+It is highly recomended that you watch the video first, then read the documentation (though it's also pretty fun to just poke around and figure things out!)

 ## Setup

 Download the latest Acheron release here: https://github.com/whisperdoll/acheron/releases

-The current version as of this writing is **1.1.5**
+The current version as of this writing is **1.1.5.1**

 **Please note that Acheron is a MIDI sequencer, and as such produces no sound on its own.**

 You'll need a Digital Audio Workstation (or other VST host/MIDI receiving application) and MIDI loopback driver (such as [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html)), or a MIDI interface and a physical MIDI device.

 To use Acheron without a physical MIDI device (e.g. with a DAW or other software):
-- First, download and install Tobias Erichsen's [loopmidi](https://www.tobias-erichsen.de/software/loopmidi.html)
+- First, download and install Tobias Erichsen's [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html)
-- Use loopMIDI to create a virtual midi port (click the plus button at the bottom left of the window.)
+- Use loopMIDI to create a virtual MIDI port (click the plus button at the bottom left of the window.)
 - Extract Acheron-1.1.5-win.zip and run Acheron.exe.
 - Select Settings (at the bottom of the window.)
 - Under MIDI Outputs select the virtual MIDI port you just created (called "loopMIDI port" by default.)